ternaustralia/cmrset-examples/tds-examples/README.md

 ## TERN Data Services Code Examples

-These examples allow you to download the CMRSET Actual Evapotranspiration product archive from the TERN Data Services Catalogue as <a href="https://www.cogeo.org/" target="_blank">Cloud-Optimized GeoTIFF's</a>.
+These examples allow you to download the CMRSET Actual Evapotranspiration productd from the TERN Data Services Catalogue as <a href="https://www.cogeo.org/" target="_blank">Cloud-Optimized GeoTIFF's</a>.
+These scripts are effictively *"bots"* which will scrape the data archive for you.

 The two implementations we provide here are: